Bird Counts

 You will also find the data sheet and more information at the savingcranes.org website.

-We are hosting an in-person meeting before the crane count on Thursday, April 4 from 6:00 pm - 7:30 pm at the Oshkosh Food Co-op, 155 Jackson St., Suite 1.
+We will be hosting an in-person meeting before the crane count - Date TBD.
 You may choose a site that night, meet other counters, and ask questions.
 We will review crane call identification and data entry.
 This meeting is optional but you may find it helpful if you are a new counter.
 Please share with friends and family who might be interested in volunteering.

 We invite all counters to meet for breakfast after the count to share your experience at the Delta Restaurant, 515 N. Sawyer St., Oshkosh.
 Dutch treat.